 Students should ensure that all their personal belongings are clearly marked and locked up.
-A large box is provided in the front entrance for lost articles.
-Students should not wait too long to search for a missing article as this box is emptied periodically.
+A large shelf is provided at the front entrance of the school for lost articles.
+Students should not wait too long to search for a missing article as this shelf is emptied periodically.
 Lost textbooks and notebooks are placed in the office and in the library.
-Watches, glasses, keys or jewellery items may be claimed at the front office.
-We will make every effort to assist students in recovering lost articles, however we recommend students exercise caution if bringing valuables to school.
-We would also encourage students not to share their locker combination with other students.
+Watches, glasses, keys, or jewelry items may be claimed at the front office.
+We will make every effort to assist students in recovering lost articles, however, we recommend students exercise caution if bringing valuables to school.
+We would also encourage students not to share their locker combinations with other students.